CollinLTT/Log-Splitter/README.md

 # Log Splitter
-A program I created for my dad's company in the Summer of 2023.
+A program I created for my father's company in the Summer of 2023.

 Log Splitter is a project that splits single large inaccessible Log files filled with diagnostic data into accessible CSV files.